OUR ENVIRONMENTAL POLICIES

 We are proud to partner with the NGO "The Circle" founded by Annie Lennox, whose mission is to connect and inspire women to act and change the injustices and challenges facing disempowered women and girls.
 Culthread is directly supporting The Circle in their bid to advance new EU legislation on a living wage that has the power to end poverty pay for millions of garment workers, 80% of whom are women.

 “The garment industry turns over almost $3 Trillion a year.
 Yet garment workers, 80% of them women, work for poverty pay, earning as little as $21 a month.
 Human rights abuses are systemic throughout the industry.
-Poverty wages, long hours, forced overtime, unsafe working conditions, sexual, physical and verbal abuse, repression of trade union rights and short term contracts are all commonplace in the clothing industry.
-It is an industry built on exploitation and growing under a lack of transparency that makes holding brands accountable difficult.
-We are dedicated to changing this.”
+Poverty wages, long hours, forced overtime, unsafe working conditions, sexual, physical and verbal abuse, repression of trade union rights and short term contracts are all commonplace in the clothing industry."
 Labour Behind the Label

-At culthread we believe very strongly in the human right of garment workers anywhere in the world to be paid at least a living wage.
-Our founder supports the above organisations privately in the important work that they do (they rightly do not accept donations from brands, only private individuals).
+At culthread we believe in the human rights of garment workers anywhere in the world to be paid at least a living wage.

 When you no longer wear your culthread please pass it along to family and friends, or donate it to a worthy cause.